DansDesigns/Ponder/README.md

-# Ponder
+# Ponder - take control of your websearch

-Local-first search — web, images, video, maps and Wikipedia from your browser at `http://localhost:7000`.
+A locally hosted websearch frontend.
+Search web, images, video, maps and Wikipedia from your browser at `http://localhost:7000`.
 No accounts, no tracking.
+* multiple search providers
+* customisable background
+* host on your network
+* private locally stored search history

 ## Install